1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 Swimming notes.

-Margaret seems to be swimming in good form, as far as the non-experts can judge - she makes good time.
+Margaret seems to be swimming in good form, so far as the non-experts can judge - she makes good time.

 Billy puffed considerably the first day but now can swim a distance of perhaps 75 ft.